ayoubelmhamdi/vim-p5-snippets/README.md

 # vim-p5-snippets
+p5.js snippet ror vim :
-p5.js snippet forke from Atom 'bmoren/p5js-snippets' and VSCode
+its forke from Atom 'bmoren/p5js-snippets' and VSCode
 ### HOW USED
-download by wget or clone thus repot and move this snippet to folder snippet/javascript
+download by wget (or clone this repot) and move this file to directory of your snipet : ```snippet/javascript```
 ## Compabilte
 it's work with coc or Ultisnipets or both